 - 1/2 cup Splenda brown sugar baking blend for the sugar

-- Brown or white whole wheat flour - just let the dough sit for a bout 20 minutes as whole wheat flours take tiem to absorb the liquids in a recipe to bake nicely.
+- Brown or white whole wheat flour - just let the dough sit for about 20 minutes as whole wheat flours take time to absorb the liquids in a recipe to bake nicely.

 - 50% less Sugar Crasins